AlfrescoLabs/alfresco-anaxes-chartmap/README.md

 This project generates a file that shows the recursive dependencies of a Helm Chart.

-The generated file can be in either PlantUML text format, JSON format or in a plain text format.
+The generated file can be in either PlantUML text format, JSON format or plain text format.

 The most useful format is PlantUML since this offers a visual representation of the chart dependencies.
 See the example below.
 For more information about PlantUML, see http://plantuml.com/.